Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên02/12/2023

-The decision immediately caused a stir in public opinion with many opinions in support and opposition.
-The disagreement occurred for two main reasons.
-One is that assessment always plays a decisive role in measuring the effectiveness of training programs; two is that the quality of teaching and learning foreign languages (or specifically English) in Vietnam is always a burning issue.
+The decision immediately caused a stir in public opinion, with many supporting and opposing viewpoints.
+Disagreements arose from two main reasons.
+Firstly, assessment always plays a crucial role in measuring the effectiveness of training programs; secondly, the quality of foreign language teaching and learning (specifically English) in Vietnam has always been a pressing issue.

-The status of foreign languages in general, and English in particular, has increased significantly in just a few years, especially since the Ministry of Education and Training allowed the conversion of 4.0 IELTS or equivalent to a high school graduation score of 10.
-Public opinion has also repeatedly expressed concern about the "mushrooms growing after the rain" phenomenon of IELTS test preparation centers, or the fact that IELTS scores are becoming one of the criteria for assessing someone's level.
+The status of foreign languages in general, and English in particular, has increased significantly in just a few years, especially since the Ministry of Education and Training allowed the conversion of an IELTS 4.0 or equivalent score to a perfect 10 on the high school graduation exam.
+Public opinion has also repeatedly expressed concern about the proliferation of IELTS preparation centers and the fact that IELTS scores are becoming one of the criteria for evaluating someone's proficiency.

 Ngoại ngữ không bắt buộc trong thi tốt nghiệp THPT: Làm sao để dạy, học thực chất?